-FEE: \$20.00 plus AP® Exams \$194.00
+2 semesters .50 credit each semester Fee: \$20.00 plus AP® Exams \$196.00

-Prerequisites: AP® Physics 1 & 2 and staff recommendation.
+Prerequisites: AP® Physics I and II and staff recommendation.
 Concurrent enrollment in AP® Calculus is required.

 This program provides an opportunity for high school students to pursue and receive credit for two college level physics courses while in high school.
 In order to give the students this opportunity, the course is designed to meet the expectations set forth by the AP® Physics C Course Description and the AP® Physics Learning Objectives which can be found at www.apcentral.collegeboard.com.
 Topics covered include Newtonian Mechanics and Electricity and Magnetism.
 Students are required to take both the AP® Physics C Newtonian Mechanics exam and the AP® Physics C Electricity and Magnetism exam.
-This class meets for eight periods per week for /2 unit of credit each semester.
+This class meets for 8 periods per week for 1⁄2 unit of credit each semester.